 - For stabbing, multiple times.
-Self explanatory, My plan of action is this: the first hit is a surprise but next ones are the party, then escape to safety.
+Self explanatory, my plan of action is this: the first hit is a surprise but next ones are the party, then escape to safety.
 There are tactical pens that have a blunt edge.
 The purpose of this is to initiate a stabbing pain against the assailant.
 The best way to use this is to know what is a tactical pen’s intended use for stabbing and then utilize for the best parts of the body that are most vulnerable and just go to town stabbing in fast and in succession.
 By doing so, you may incapacitate your attacker, released some energy to be conscious and the ultimate goal, defended yourself.
 Below is an illustration of the suggested best pressure points to strike.

 - DNA Collection.
 One of the tactical pen uses that is out of the ordinary, is to stab or wound the assailant, and since there is contact with the assailant, an equipped tactical pen can collect DNA of the attacker by using the tip of the pen.
 This can come in handy for future references and evidence for court cases.

-A regular pen may be used the same way, much like what Jason Bourne did in one of the instalments of the Bourne series, but I am not sure if it would yield the same results.
+A regular pen may be used the same way, much like what Jason Bourne did in one of the installments of the Bourne series, but I am not sure if it would yield the same results.
 In that movie Jason Bourne has the knowledge of multiple martial art techniques and the strength of a well trained athlete.
 On the other hand I am a desk slave who considers chewing my food my exercise and shopping during mall sales sports.
 When I carry my tactical pen I sometimes have Voltaire’s ironic words in my head “To hold a pen is to be at war.”

 I searched the internet for reviews and tips looking for the inside scoop on the best tactical pens, and after reading through numerous paragraphs of suggestions, metal type, reviews and comments from people who actually have tactical pens, I came back to “what is a tactical pen for me?”
 I suggest fitting the pen to the user, the use and the budget.